mahyarbhz/cautious-pysql/README.md

 <hr>

 ## Don't forget!
-Don't forget this is a class and you should call this functions from an object of class.
+Don't forget this is a class and you should call this functions from an object.
 A full example here:

 ```python
 from mysql.connector import (connection, Error)